Lindberg, Raanta lead Rangers past Wild 3-2

 ST. PAUL, Minn.
+(AP) -- The New York Rangers are having trouble winning at home this season.
+They sure haven't had a problem leaving their troubles behind when they hit the road.

-(AP) -- Oscar Lindberg had a goal and an assist, Antti Raanta made 25 saves and the New York Rangers held on to beat the Minnesota Wild 3-2 on Saturday night.
+Oscar Lindberg had a goal and an assist, Antti Raanta made 25 saves and the Rangers held on to beat the Minnesota Wild 3-2 on Saturday night.

-Brady Skjei and Jimmy Vesey also scored for the Rangers, who are 7-1 in their last eight road games and have a league-high 26 victories away from home this season.
+Brady Skjei and Jimmy Vesey also scored for the Rangers, who have lost six straight home games but are 7-1 in their last eight on the road.
+Their 26 road victories are the most in the NHL this season.

+''People wonder why we don't win at home and why we win all the road games,'' Rangers left wing J.T.
+Miller said. ''We try to play every game the same.
+It's a constant theme.
+We definitely have more jump in our step on the road.''

 Eric Staal and Matt Dumba scored for the Wild, who lost for the seventh time in their last nine games.
 Devan Dubnyk made 27 saves.

-Minnesota struck first when Staal, a former Ranger, beat Raanta from the slot just after a penalty on New York had expired.
-Martin Hanzal dug a loose puck out of the corner and fired it to Staal, who was all alone and beat Raanta high with a wrist shot for his 24th goal.
+The Rangers flew to Minnesota overnight after losing to Florida in a shootout at Madison Square Garden on Friday night.
+And they seemed a bit jet-lagged when the game started, as the Wild dominated the first half of the first period.
+But after Staal scored with just over seven minutes left in the first, New York caught its breath and began keeping up with Minnesota's pace.

+''They came out flying, for sure, and they just came off a road trip, so we expected that,'' Miller said. ''It took us a couple shifts, maybe, to match them.
+But we did, and from that point on I thought we did a good job of playing a smart game.
+We had a limited number of mistakes tonight.
+I thought we played a good 200-foot game.''

 Skjei tied it with four minutes left in the first period when he beat Dubnyk with a blast from just above the right circle.
-Mats Zuccarello fed the puck from the left point across the ice to Skjei, and Dubnyk didn't get across in time to stop Skjei's one-timer, which bounced in off the tip of Dubnyk's skate.

-Lindberg put the Rangers on top 2-1 midway through the second period.
-J.T.
+Then, Lindberg put the Rangers on top 2-1 midway through the second.
 Miller chased a puck into the corner to Dubnyk's right and flicked a blind pass to the goalmouth, where Lindberg was waiting to bury it for his sixth goal.

 Vesey made it 3-1 with 2:26 left in the second period when he corralled a rebound of a shot by Lindberg and tucked it behind Dubnyk for his 15th.

-Dumba scored on the power play to cut New York's lead to 3-2 at 4:51 of the third.
-Raanta stopped Zach Parise's shot in front of the net, but the rebound trickled out to his right and Dumba, pinching in from the point, pounced on it.
+''This team, you just look at their lineup,'' Rangers coach Alain Vigneault said of the Wild. ''To get two points, you need solid effort from the whole group.
+We got that tonight.

+''Our kids line (Lindberg, Vesey and Tanner Glass) was real good.
+They got us that big goal in the second period.
+We did what we had to do to get two points.''

 The Wild recently completed a 1-4 road trip in which they scored just six goals in their four losses.
-Minnesota's lead over Chicago in the Central Division had been as large as nine points in February, but the Wild now sit in second place behind the Blackhawks.
+Minnesota's lead over Chicago in the Central Division had been as large as nine points in February, but the Wild now sit in second place, five points behind the Blackhawks, who beat Toronto in overtime on Saturday.

 NOTES: Staal will play in his 1,000th NHL game on Sunday, making him the 311th player to reach that milestone and the first from the 2003 draft class. ...
 Saturday's game was played in front of 19,337 fans, the largest crowd of the season at the Xcel Energy Center - for a Wild game, that is.
 The X had 21,485 fans for the recent semifinals of the Class AA Minnesota state high school hockey tournament. ...
 Raanta established a career high with his 23rd start of the season.
 He has started the last five games for New York in place of the injured Henrik Lundqvist.
 The Rangers announced on Twitter that Lundqvist skated for 40 minutes and faced live shots in New York on Saturday.